Yusuke710/HyCE/README.md

 **Interactive Commands:**
 - Type your question and press Enter
+- Add `-u <username>` after your question to specify the user to run the command as
 - Add `--debug` after your question to see detailed retrieval and processing information
 - Type 'exit' or 'quit' to end the session